 Some holistic and complementary sports medicine treatments include:

-- Body therapies – Designed to increase blood flow, promote healing, and relieve stress, body therapies include massage, osteopathic and chiropractic therapies, body movement therapies, tai chi, and yoga.
+– Designed to increase blood flow, promote healing, and relieve stress, body therapies include massage, osteopathic and chiropractic therapies, body movement therapies, tai chi, and yoga.

-- Alternative medicines – In order to bring together mind, body, and spirit, treatments, such as Ayurveda, acupuncture, homeopathy, naturopathy, and Chinese medicine can be applied.
+– In order to bring together mind, body, and spirit, treatments, such as Ayurveda, acupuncture, homeopathy, naturopathy, and Chinese medicine can be applied.

-- Nutritional therapies – To balance the body’s well-being, these therapies include dietary supplements, overall nutrition plans, and herbal medicine.
+– To balance the body’s well-being, these therapies include dietary supplements, overall nutrition plans, and herbal medicine.

-- Emotional and mental health – Biofeedback, meditation, and hypnosis can all help strengthen the connection between emotional and mental health.
+– Biofeedback, meditation, and hypnosis can all help strengthen the connection between emotional and mental health.

 Improving our emotional health strengthens our immune system.
 When our immune system is weak, we are more prone to illness and injury.
 The theory behind complementary sports medicine is that by relieving stress, emotional distress, and the effects of unhealthy habits, we can help our bodies heal faster and avoid future injuries.